-The social services office may provide supplementary and preventive social assistance at its discretion.
+The social services office of the wellbeing services county can provide supplementary or preventive social assistance after considering your situation.

 Social assistance is a last-resort form of financial assistance and is affected by all income and assets available to you, which includes social security benefits that you may get from Kela, your pension provider, an unemployment fund, or other sources.

 Because social assistance is a last-reform form of assistance, you must first try to qualify for any other financial assistance which may be available to you.
-Among the benefits available from Kela, this includes unemployment benefits, housing benefits, pensions, financial aid for students, maternity, paternity and parental allowances, sickness allowance, child home care allowances, and child maintenance allowances.
+Among the benefits available from Kela, this includes unemployment benefits, housing benefits, pensions, financial aid for students, daily allowances for parents, sickness allowance, child home care allowances, and child maintenance allowances.